Maximal Theta Functions -- Universal Optimality of the Hexagonal Lattice for Madelung-Like Lattice Energies: Introduction and Main Results

+The quadratic form $h(k,l)$ is derived from the generating matrix of the hexagonal lattice $\mathsf{A}_2$.
 As announced, we note that the matrix defining a lattice is never unique, because any $2 \times 2$ matrix of determinant 1 with integer entries, which might be called a modular matrix, defines the integer lattice $\Z^2$;

 Furthermore, for any $\widetilde{\tau} \in \H$ there exists a (modular) matrix $\mathcal{B} \in SL(2,\Z)$, such that $\widetilde{\tau} = \mathcal{B} \circ \tau$, with $\tau \in D$.
 Here, $\mathcal{B}$ acts on an element $\tau \in \H$ by a linear fractional transformation, i.e., $\mathcal{B} \circ \tau = \frac{a \tau + b}{c \tau + d}$, $a,b,c,d \in \Z$, $ad-bc = 1$ and